 Q20 The judges are taking action, what's the basis of the judges’ claim?

 Q21 Are you stuck in this position - is there anything that could happen that could change your mind?

-We hope this will assist you in finding the necessary information; however, if you are unclear, please contact your local branch board who will be able to help.
+We hope this will assist you in finding the necessary information; however, if you are unclear, please contact your local Branch who will be able to help.

-Find out more about Police Pensions and the different schemes or visit our FAQs page.
+Find out more about police pensions and the different schemes or visit our FAQs page.